Public Health Pre-Weeding Test 1 (Paper 1)

 78 / 250

-78. Select the complication of intravenous therapy that is accurately paired with one of its interventions.
+78. Select the term which is most completely and accurately paired with its definition.

 79 / 250